How Many Acres for an Ag Exemption in Texas by County

 Some counties also allow intensive agricultural uses on small tracts:

-- Bexar County may qualify 6-10 acre tracts if leased as part of an adjoining agricultural operation
+- Bexar County: 6-10 acre tracts may qualify if leased as part of an adjoining agricultural operation

 Under 5 Acres